arrow-left

 It’s quite common that you might want to vary the size (radius) of the points on a map to represent an increase in occurrence or density (for example, larger points represent a greater number of crimes at a location).

 To do this, having plotted points on a map, drag a data column containing numeric data into the Points: Size field of the visual.
-Then click on the downward arrow of that field and select Count.
-Now the size of your points will be based off the total count of data points at the locations of your points.
+Then, if there are multiple points at each location, you can click on the downward arrow of that field and select an appropriate summary.
+Now the size of your points will be based off the value of the single data point at that location, or a summary of all the values at that location.
+(Note that if there are multiple points at one location and no summary is applied, a warning will be shown in the notifications pane).

 Varying point size in the OS Maps for Power BI Visual